Categories

 Here’s a list of these elements as I understand them:

-2. God (or the faith moniker of your choosing) is the only authority.
+2. God (or the faith moniker of your choosing, sometimes broken down as Good Orderly Direction) is the only authority.
 The important piece here is that part of being in recovery is discovering your personal experience of faith and that is a personal journey so the word ‘God’ is a placeholder.
-(The constrictions/power dynamics of the Christianity of the program are for another conversations ; )
+While extremely important, the constrictions/power dynamics of the Christianity of the program are for another article.

 4. Each group is autonomous.
-There is a recognition that only so many guidelines can be applicable to everyone and there is space created for folks to be collectively creative in individual group settings.
+Despite there being larger governing bodies, called districts, here is a recognition that only so many guidelines can be applicable to everyone and there is space created for folks to be collectively creative in individual group settings.

 5. Similar to #3, reiterated the shared purpose.

-6. Addresses money and the power that it carries.
+6. An A.A. group ought never endorse, finance, or lend the A.A. name… Addresses money and the power that it carries.
 Through guiding members of the program not to invest financially in anything outside of recovery in connection to it, this guideline protects members from having power struggles over how funds are spent.
 Please refer to my Money as Power post for more discussion.

 7. Similar to #6 containing the complications of power that money brings.